-I am a clinical psychologist specializing in working with adults with obsessive-compulsive disorder (OCD), other forms of anxiety, and insomnia.
+I am a clinical psychologist specializing in working with adults with obsessive-compulsive disorder (OCD) and other forms of anxiety.
 I use a collaborative evidence-based approach, meaning that I am committed to providing the most effective treatment to get you to your goals.
 I provide Cognitive Behavioral Therapy (CBT) and Exposure and Response Prevention (ERP), treatments that to reduce symptoms and improve wellbeing by cultivating flexibility in our thinking and behavior.

 In addition to providing clinical services, I also supervise clinical psychology doctoral students as an Adjunct Clinical Supervisor at Ferkauf Graduate School of Psychology at Yeshiva University.